The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

 When I got married, I looked around at my wedding and saw the truth of my entire adult life.

-No wider circle.
-No crowd of people who'd been part of my journey.
-Just a few people who'd managed to stay connected despite my inability to maintain friendships.
+No college friend group.
+No USC network.
+No wide circle of people who'd been part of my journey.
+Just a handful of people who'd managed to stay connected despite my inability to maintain friendships.

 It wasn't the wedding I'd imagined when I was younger.
 It was honest, though.
 A true reflection of a lifetime of struggling to make friends and an even harder time keeping them.